 Improved urban planning

 While China is known for cities with high population levels, the density of cities is falling as sprawl takes hold.
-Sprawl which, like American cities, is beginning to catalyse car ownership.
+Sprawl which, like American cities, is beginning to catalyze car ownership.
 To combat this, urban planners need to increase their efforts to design and build cities that are not built on cars as a primary mode of mobility.
-The development of cycle lanes, a feature often so iconic to China’s historical cities should be further developed to incentivise the use of bicycles, that provide myriad benefits to society through the improvement of air quality, congestion reductions and the benefits to personal health.
+The development of cycle lanes, a feature often so iconic to China’s historical cities should be further developed to incentivize the use of bicycles, that provide myriad benefits to society through the improvement of air quality, congestion reductions and the benefits to personal health.

 Continue increasing the cost of ownership and driving

 In order to successfully manage the volume of cars within its cities, deterrents will have to be placed on the purchasing of vehicles.
 One way to do this is to place the external costs of car ownership onto the consumers, through increases in license plate fees, raise tolls and implement higher fuel tax.
-By charging higher fees the opportunity cost of purchasing a private vehicle will increase and will impact on an individuals purchasing decision.
+By charging higher fees the opportunity cost of purchasing a private vehicle will increase and will impact on individuals purchasing decision.
 In Shanghai legislation is reflecting this with charges for license fees as high as US$20,000 per vehicle, along with a 10% sales tax, making car ownership unaffordable to the majority of its population.

 Continue Investing in public transportation

 If the government is going to increase the cost of private transport, more and more people will start using the public systems as their primary form of mobility.
 Given this eventuality investment in the streamlining and efficiency of these public services will be key to absorbing the greater travel volumes.
 Increasing the capacity, ease of use and affordability of the current system is a key factor in the development of a populous comfortable with the public service.
-Continuing to subsidise transport will encourage greater use and addition of bus and metro stations to increase proximity to home and work for as many as possible will be key incentive.
+Continuing to subsidize transport will encourage greater use and addition of bus and metro stations to increase proximity to home and work for as many as possible will be the key incentive.

 Support the car sharing economy

 The rise of affordable technology has increased the connectivity of cities worldwide.
 Technological companies are now leading the charge in the development of the sharing economy, a principle developed on the leveraging of excess capacity within systems.
 Perhaps the best example of this in practice is Uber Cabs car sharing function.
-This allocates ride sharing based on individuals pick and drop of point and is a perfect example of stakeholder wide benefit – the individual reduces cost, the driver increases revenue and fewer cars are required, reducing urban congestion.
+This allocates ride sharing based on individuals pick and drop off point and is a perfect example of stakeholder wide benefit – the individual reduces cost, the driver increases revenue and fewer cars are required, reducing urban congestion.

 Beyond considering whether having more cars, more noise, and more pollution is worthy of making cities less liveable in the name of private ownership and economic growth, as China moves towards 2025 the use of private cars for transport is expected to increase to up to 400 million.
 With the challenges associated with increased car ownership continuing to grow in size and scale, the likelihood that China major cities find themselves congested and polluted does also.
-If action to improve cars and investments in alternative modes of transportation are not met with action to change consumer perceptions and behaviours, then the transport systems will be tested beyond their limits.
+If action to improve cars and investments in alternative modes of transportation are not met with action to change consumer perceptions and behaviors, then the transport systems will be tested beyond their limits.

-There is no doubt that the challenges faced are real and intricate but for us, this is the opportunity to see the problem as one not too big, but as one where the complexities of the system offer wide-ranging markets for solution.
+There is no doubt that the challenges faced are real and intricate but for us, this is the opportunity to see the problem as one not too big, but as one where the complexities of the system offer wide-ranging markets for the solution.